-- To help train the next generation of scientists and engineers through support for undergraduate and graduate students, and postdoctoral fellows, and close collaboration with universities and the ATST consortium. - o Continue our successful REU program. - o Strengthen our Summer Research Assistantship for graduates program. - o Increase the number of thesis students working at NSO. - To develop K-12 teacher training and student training programs to advance knowledge of science and technology. - o Strengthen our Research Experience for Teachers (RET) program. - o Make RET lesson plans available on the WWW. - o Develop solar classroom material that illustrates general math and physics. - To increase public understanding of the Sun, both as a star and as the driver of conditions on the Earth, as well as understanding of the related disciplines of optical engineering, electronics and computer sciences, as applied through the ATST and other NSO projects. - o Increase the relevance and content of our WWW outreach. - Develop outreach materials for both classroom and public distribution. - Complete our solar system model and the handout materials that accompany it. - To increase nationally the strength and breadth of the university community pursuing solar physics. - Work closely with our ATST university partners and other groups to recruit and help diversify the community of scientist doing solar research. - Establish close ties with additional universities to provide NSO thesis students.
+- To help train the next generation of scientists and engineers through support for undergraduate and graduate students, and postdoctoral fellows, and close collaboration with universities and the ATST consortium. - o Continue our successful REU program. - o Strengthen our Summer Research Assistantship for graduates program. - o Increase the number of thesis students working at NSO. - To develop K-12 teacher training and student training programs to advance knowledge of science and technology. - o Strengthen our Research Experience for Teachers (RET) program. - o Make RET lesson plans available on the WWW. - o Develop solar classroom material that illustrates general math and physics. - To increase public understanding of the Sun, both as a star and as the driver of conditions on the Earth, as well as understanding of the related disciplines of optical engineering, electronics and computer sciences, as applied through the ATST and other NSO projects. - o Increase the relevance and content of our WWW outreach. - o Develop outreach materials for both classroom and public distribution. - o Complete our solar system model and the handout materials that accompany it. - To increase nationally the strength and breadth of the university community pursuing solar physics. - Work closely with our ATST university partners and other groups to recruit and help diversify the community of scientist doing solar research. - o Establish close ties with additional universities to provide NSO thesis students.

-- To enhance the understanding and application of science and math education in our schools, colleges and the public at large, and among traditionally underrepresented communities (Hispanic, Native American, African American, and women). - Create models, display, and support packages for teachers using solar physics as examples of physical phenomena. - Create ties with schools and universities serving underrepresented minority groups.
+- To enhance the understanding and application of science and math education in our schools, colleges and the public at large, and among traditionally underrepresented communities (Hispanic, Native American, African American, and women). - o Create models, display, and support packages for teachers using solar physics as examples of physical phenomena. - o Create ties with schools and universities serving underrepresented minority groups.

-Current NSO EPO resources include approximately 1.3 FTEs of scientific staff time (~\$150K), \$132K from NSF to support the REU/RET programs, one full-time EPO staffer (~\$90K), \$50K support for a Visitor Center and tours, and part-time support from members of the administrative and technical staff totaling approximately 0.5 FTEs (\$55K).
+Current NSO EPO resources includes the ~1.0 FTE of scientific staff time (~\$115K), \$132K from NSF to support the REU/RET programs, one full-time EPO staffer (~\$90K), support for a visitors center and tours of \$50K, and part-time support from several members of the administrative and technical staff total approximately 0.5 FTEs (\$55K).
 In addition, NSO transfers \$108K to NOAO to participate in their EPO programs.
-Thus the total resources going into EPO are approximately \$580K.
+The total resources going into EPO are thus approximately \$550K.
 NSO has generally asked one scientist at each of its sites to shepherd its REU and RET programs.
-Other outreach is conducted as time permits using time from both science and support staff members.
-With the advent of the ATST D&D proposal, NSO hired an ATST PR-Outreach officer, who has integrated his efforts with the rest of NSO.
-NSO also provides funding to the NOAO Public Affairs and Educational Outreach (PAEO) group and participates in several of their programs.
-The programs described below are conducted with time from both science and support staff from the observatories.
+Other outreach is conducted as time permits using time from both our science and support staff members.
+In addition, NSO provides funding to the NOAO Public Affairs and Educational Outreach (PAEO) group and participates in several of their programs.
+Thus the programs described below are conducted with time from both science and support staff from the observatories.
 In spite of these limitations, NSO has maintained an active outreach program with a great deal of success, especially in the area of bringing new personnel into solar physics.

-4.1 Recruiting a New Generation
+4.1 Recruiting a New Generation of Scientists